MMV-Lab/MMV-RegionSeg/README.md

     pip install mmv-regionseg

 To install latest development version :

     pip install git+https://github.com/MMV-Lab/mmv-regionseg.git

 ## Documentation

 **MMV-RegionSeg** is a Napari plugin designed to segment three-dimensional image data based on the gray value of a selected seed point.
-Neighboring voxels are assigned to the same class if their intensity is similar to that of the seed point or falls within a defined tolerance range.
+Neighboring voxels are assigned to the same class if their intensity is sufficient similar to that of the seed point or falls within a defined tolerance range.

 ---